Over the last six months, we’ve placed over 1500 people from our DES program in new roles. Almost 20 per cent are living with anxiety or depression.

 Additional mental health services under Medicare

-The Australian Government is providing 10 additional Medicare-subsidised psychological therapy sessions for Australians affected by the COVID-19 pandemic restrictions.
+The Australian Government is providing 10 additional Medicare-subsidised psychological therapy sessions for Australians affected by the COVID-19 pandemic restrictions, valid until June 2022.
 Just talk to your GP.

 If you or anyone you know is in distress you can seek immediate advice and support through Lifeline (13 11 14) and Kids Helpline (1800 55 1800).
 The Suicide Call Back Service is also available (1300 659 467).